 It is usual to increase the depth of cover in agricultural land to around 1050mm (from 850mm).
 The width of the trench may also vary with depth of cover (the deeper the cables are buried the wider the trench may become).

-A specific design would need to be engineered for utility crossings, crossing watercourses or other areas where the ordinary depth of cover cannot be achieved.
+A specific design is engineered for utility crossings, crossing watercourses or other areas where the ordinary depth of cover cannot be achieved.

 Installation of Cables at Landfalls

-We are proposing to use a Horizontal Directional Drill to install the cables at both Baginbun Beach (Ireland) and Freshwater West (Wales).
+We will use a Horizontal Directional Drill to install the cables at both Baginbun Beach (Ireland) and Freshwater West (Wales).
 Using this method of installation will ensure that cables can be installed without any impact on the beaches at both locations and will avoid any impact on the dune system at Freshwater West.
 The cable will emerge below the low water mark so no work will take place on either beach.
-While the construction programme for the full project is anticipated to take around three years, construction work around each landfall would last for approximately 3 months and be scheduled to avoid the most popular periods of use.
+While the construction programme for the full project is anticipated to take around two and a half years, construction work around each landfall would last for approximately 3 months and be scheduled to avoid the most popular periods of use.
 Below is an illustration of how an HDD might work.